gwmodeling/challenge/submissions/da_collective/readme.md

 ## Model workflow to reproduce

-Everything is encapsulated in "workflow.py".
+Everything is encapsulated in workflow/ dir and is driven by "workflow.py".
 Specific version of Pastas and pyEMU as included, as are binaries for PESTPP-IES

 ## Supplementary model data used